 Through boring, titanium solid is taken out from the reactor and then reacted with water and hydrochloric acid to remove excess magnesium chloride remains.
 The remaining element is in the form of a porous metal called sponge.

 To make an alloy, pure titanium metal is mixed with various elements and scrap metals.
-The used ratio of sponge to alloys are determined in the lab, before the procedure is done.
-After mixing, everything is pressed into a disc like form and welded together to create titanium electrode.
+The used ratio of sponge to alloys is determined in the laboratory before the procedure is done.
+After mixing, everything is pressed into a disc-like form and welded together to create a titanium electrode.

 Recycling of by-products